🚫 Ad Blocker Detected

 1. Always confirm wal_level = logical on the source before starting.

-2. Watch the lag heartbeats and only cut over from a CaughtUp state with 0 bytes lag and writes stopped.
+2. Watch the lag heartbeats and only cut over from a CaughtUp state with 0 bytes lag and writes stopped — the threshold is advisory, not automatic.

 References